What Is SOX Cybersecurity Compliance?

 How Are SOX Cybersecurity Requirements Incorporated?

 Average companies will understand that the regulatory requirements will only continue to expand around cybersecurity controls.
-However, forward-looking companies will understand that demonstrating compliance and risk management activities publicly is another venue in which they compete, especially as it relates to cyber threats and cyberattacks.
+However, forward-looking companies will know that demonstrating compliance and risk management activities publicly is another venue in which they compete, especially as it relates to cyber threats and cyberattacks.
 Companies that view SOX and similar programs as opportunities to demonstrate their ability to be nimble in the face of new requirements and put their investors at ease with their risk management and corporate governance approaches will be the most attractive investments.
-One approach to incorporating SOX cybersecurity requirements is to follow these four steps:

 1. Perform a Cyber SOX Risk Assessment